le-si/platform/packages/app/src/Documentation/Features/FinetuningPython.md

 A larger dataset often tends to result in a more accurate model, but will also take longer to train.

-While each mode can accept up to `128` images, we have a few suggestions for a starter dataset based on the mode you are using:
+While each mode can accept up to `128` images, see the [Fine-tuning Tips](#tips) section for suggestions on how many images to use for each mode.

-- Face: `6 or more` images.
-- Object: `6 - 10` images.
-- Style: `20 - 30` images.

 The file formats that are acceptable are `.png`, `.jpg`, and `.jpeg`.
 If you're running this on Google Colab, you can upload your `.zip` file directly after running the cell without inputting a local directory.